AhmedYousryM/NonBlockingSequence/README.md

 ```c++
 void NonBlockingSequence.Repeat();
 ```
 Repeat the sequence for infinite number of times.
-Usually this method is used after all needed steps are added.
+Usually this method is used at after all needed steps are added.

 ```c++
 void NonBlockingSequence.Repeat(unsigned int n);
 ```
 Repeat the previous sequence steps for `n` times.
+Usually this method is used after all needed steps are added.

 ### Next Step
 ```c++